 Active listening requires Olympic-gold-medal-emotional performances.
 The idea expects you to swim in a pool of emotional criticism next to Michael Phelps.
-Even though Susan may do her best to hear Steve’s complaints, the person he is whining about isn’t a spectator in their marriage – it’s her husband – and behind all those “I” statements is her!
+So, for example, even though Susan may do her best to hear Steve’s complaints, the person he is whining about isn’t a spectator in their marriage—it’s her husband—and behind all those “I” statements is her!

 It’s not that validation, active listening, and “I statements” are useless.
-Dr. Gottman uses a modified version in his conflict blueprint, but the myth that all you need to do is to “fight better” or less frequently to save your marriage just isn’t scientifically proven.
+Dr. Gottman uses a modified version in his conflict blueprint, but the myth that all you need to do is to “fight better” or less frequently just isn’t scientifically proven.

-Every single one of us has baggage we’re not rational about.
+Everyone has baggage that they’re not rational about.
 Tom Bradbury of UCLA calls these “enduring vulnerabilities.”

 For instance, Lacey struggles with authority.
 She hates bosses.
 That’s why she runs her own company.
 If she were married to a controlling partner, the marriage would be World War III.
-Lucky for us, she is married to Tom who treats her like an equal and doesn’t try to control her.
+Luckily, she is married to Tom who treats her like an equal and doesn’t try to control her.

-Whereas Ashley has a fear of being abandoned.
-Her husband Jake reinforces this by flirting with any cutie that walks by, even though he is devoted to their marriage.
+On the other hand, Ashley has a fear of being abandoned.
+Her husband Jake reinforces this by flirting with other women, even though he is devoted to their marriage.
 When Ashley tells him how much this bothers her, Jake laughs.
-He tells her it’s harmless, and he tells her to get over it.
+He tells her it’s harmless and to get over it.